MDP-based Energy-aware Task Scheduling for Battery-less IoT

 \subsubsection{Example}

 Here, we provide an example to illustrate the above concepts.
 Without loss of generality, we assume that the device can take only two actions: \texttt{sleeping} and \texttt{sensing}.
-However, the discussion in the example can be naturally extended to include \texttt{transmitting} action as well.
+However, the discussion in the example can be naturally extended to include more actions as well.

 Consider a periodic approach in which the sensing task is executed once every $T_s=1$ second.
 Moreover, every one-second interval is divided into $M=8$ equal sub-intervals.
 The sensing task is characterized by two parameters: a deadline of $d_s=3$ sub-interval units, and an execution time of $n_s=3$ units.
 The voltage quantization grid is defined with $N_v=3$ discrete levels.
-As shown in Fig. \ref{fig:superstate} (left), to satisfy the deadline constraint, the agent for each state within the first four superstates with $(\tau\in \{0,1,2,3\},f=0)$ can choose \texttt{sleeping} or \texttt{sensing}.
-These choices are closely tied to the selected policy, which is discussed in detail in Section \ref{sec:optimal_policy}.
+As shown in Fig. \ref{fig:superstate} (left), to satisfy the deadline constraint, the agent for each state within the first four superstates $(\tau\in \{0,1,2,3\},f=0)$ can choose \texttt{sleeping} or \texttt{sensing}.
+These choices are closely tied to the selected policy, which is discussed in detail in Section~\ref{sec:optimal_policy}.
 More specifically, the system can transition from state $(V^{(i)},\tau,0)$ where $\tau\leq 3$ to state $(V^{(j)},\tau+n_s,1)$ with probability $A_{s}(i,j)$, provided the agent selects \texttt{sensing} action.
-Alternatively, if the agent chooses \texttt{sleeping} action while in state $(V^{(i)},\tau,f)$, where $f\in\{0,1\}$, the system will move to state $(V^{(j)},\tau+1,f)$ for $\tau<M-1$ and to state $(V^{(j)},0,0)$ for $\tau=M-1$ with probability $A_{l}(i,j)$.
+Alternatively, if the agent chooses \texttt{sleeping} action in state $(V^{(i)},\tau,f)$, where $f\in\{0,1\}$, the system will move to state $(V^{(j)},\tau+1,f)$ for $\tau<M-1$ and to state $(V^{(j)},0,0)$ for $\tau=M-1$ with probability $A_{l}(i,j)$.

 Furthermore, in Fig.~\ref{fig:superstate} (right), the overall structure of the macro transition matrix is depicted, capturing all possible actions that may lead from one state to another.
-Note that the action selected by the agent, as determined by the policy, is reflected only in the first four rows of the transition matrix, corresponding to the superstates $(\tau\in \{0,1,2,3\},f=0)$.
-For states belonging to the remaining superstates, the only permissible action is \texttt{sleeping}; consequently, this action is identical across all policies.
+Note that the action selected by the agent, as determined by the policy, is reflected only in the first four (i.e., $d_s+1$) rows of the transition matrix, corresponding to the superstates $(\tau\in \{0,1,2,3\},f=0)$.
+For states belonging to the remaining superstates, the only permissible action is \texttt{sleeping}.